systemcarl/weblog/articles/devlogs/blank/markdown-parser.md

 Since the [start of my project], content formatting has been a common concern for me.
 This simple but critical element of the design is a key decision that will
     impact the overall structure and experience of the application.
-The [structure of your data shapes the outcome] of project, well beyond the
+The [structure of your data shapes the outcome] of a project, well beyond the
-    current iteration of the software.
+    current iteration of its software.
 Deciding how to [structure the theming system] also required carefully
     considering not just my initial design, but how the design might evolve over time, with more features and different themes.